 - Website: Twitter | Googlescholar | Researchgate | ORCID

-I am a NERC Independent Research Fellow and Associate Professor in Climate Dynamics in the Institute for Atmospheric and Climate Science (ICAS) at the University of Leeds.
+I am an Associate Professor in Climate Dynamics and Director of the Institute for Atmospheric and Climate Science (ICAS) at the University of Leeds.

 - 2018 Philip Leverhulme Prize (Leverhulme Trust)